Feeds:

 We had arrived up North late, the night before in late November.
 A five and a half hour coach journey, not dissimilar to the ones I took from Fredericton to Halifax.
 Halifax, that’s where I was again, but this time, Halifax, UK.
 My partner, a Northerner, (from Leeds) felt strongly that I, a Haligonian, should visit this Halifax.
 At the time, it was our first weekend away as a couple, and my partner, the eternal explorer, was keen to show me his neck of the woods.
 Although we woke up in Halifax, it was actually Hebden Bridge he was keen to show me.
 A small town, recently gentrified, once the home of old mills, like it was in his childhood.
 We stepped off the train to this sleepy place, a stark contrast to the boisterous match day atmosphere on the train carriage we had just left.
 I was led over the rushing river on a stone bridge, the rising sun creating long shadows as we strolled into town in search of breakfast.

 Although we had reached Hebden Bridge, there was still further to travel.
 I followed my partner’s confident lead, catching a tiny, local bus that slowly trudged up a steep hill, higher and higher, until it truly felt we were on top of the world.
 Heptonstall (another H-named place).
-My partner guided me along a stone path, to a small church and cemetery.
-I’m sure I don’t need to tell you, but England is full of churchyards and cemeteries.
+My partner guided me along a stone path, to a small church and graveyard.
+I’m sure I don’t need to tell you, but England is full of churchyards and graveyard.
 Everywhere.
 Before me stood two buildings, almost replicas of one another.
 Except, one a functioning church, stood in opposition to the other, a skeletal frame of a building that used to be a church.
 Ruins.
-Again, another common fixture here in the U.K. However, I stood transfixed.
+Again, another common fixture here in the U.K. I stood transfixed.
 Old, old, old gravestones stood, leaned and laid before me.
 The still early morning sun beginning to warm these worn stones.

-I was led to a further, additional cemetery, a newer one, ones I was more familiar with, but certainly not as prettier as its older, separated section.
+I was led to a further, additional graveyard, a newer one, ones I was more familiar with, but certainly not as pretty as its older, separated section.
 We wandered all the way to a stone with a familiar name.
 Syliva Plath Hughes, with the Hughes heavily scratched off, with what looked like hundreds of pens stuck into her grave, like explorational flags, fans of her work, pilgrimaging to their fallen god.
 This grave was the reason my partner brought me here.
 He assumed that as an English teacher, I knew a lot about her, that I was invested in her storyline.
 Truth be told, at the time I knew little of Sylvia Plath (other than the Bell Jar) and nothing about why the Hughes part of her name was so controversial.

-I am and have always been drawn to cemeteries- but only old ones.
+I am and have always been drawn to graves- but only old ones.
 Which may seem odd as I am deeply, deeply terrified and preoccupied by death.
 Newer cemeteries seem so sterile, the recent indentations, the dirt, the pain, all so fresh.
 They make death feel too close, which I of course in my lived experience know is true and imminent.
 Old ones, strangely, feel much more removed, the graves worn, nature that has reclaimed what people forgot was always theirs.
 The families that mourned them, themselves gone and buried.
 Far away enough to give perspective.
 In these old places I feel able to observe death as a foreign spectator.

 We stood overlooking the Hebden Bridge Valley, where as if on cue, it began to snow.
 The bright sun flecked glittering flakes, slowly accumulating into a glistening blanket resting delicately against these heavy stones.
 I was struck with both the ethereal and heaviness of life on that winter morning.